Major Causes of Basement Problems

 Hydrostatic pressure exerted against the foundation of your home can cause cracks, bowing, and even collapse in severe cases in basement walls.
 Hydrostatic pressure exerted against the foundation of your home can cause floors to crack.
 Initially, water may only rest in the block or in the pores of the concrete but over time the seeping water causes leaks and dampness.

-Settlement around your walls can cause your foundation to move and shift.
+Settlement around your basement walls can cause your foundation to move and shift.
 This shifting can cause cracks that allow water to flow into your basement.
+Hydrostatic pressure occurs by (negative pitch) soil sloping toward your home and saturated soil presses against the basement walls causing the weight against the wall(s )to exceed their capacity.
+Bowing wall(s) occur most often due to the force of hydrostatic pressure.

 Capillary Attraction (wicking):